 There are plenty of 4WD and mountain bike tracks in the area too.

 Lake Navarino, or Waroona Dam, has long been a popular place to camp.
-You can stay at the Holiday park, or take the bush camping option (which we do every time!) and stay nearer the dam itself.
-Both are booked through Lake Navarino Holiday Park.
+Today, you have to stay at the Holiday park, as the bush camping on the edge of Waroona Dam was closed due to too many people doing the wrong thing.

 Waroona Dam is pretty big, and is well known for skiing and fresh water fishing.
 There’s also fantastic 4WD tracks around the Dam and plenty of places to relax and soak up the scenery.